Retropaint/SkelForm/README.md

-# Skellar_wgpu
+# SkelForm

-Skellar was originally made in Miniquad, but with some convincing from the Rust gamedev Discord, it has been migrated to WGPU for better long-term support (if it will survive to need it).
+SkelForm was originally made in Miniquad, but with some convincing from the Rust gamedev Discord, it has been migrated to WGPU for better long-term support (if it will survive to need it).

 # Usage